phishtatics/CMPA-Framework/README.md

 * Continuous **feedback and enrichment** of the intelligence base with **new phishing attack strategies**

 # key results
-* Visibilidade em tempo real do atual do ecosistema de ameaças de phishing para sua empresa
+* Real-time visibility into the current phishing threat ecosystem for your company
-* Compreender quais são as áreas com maior índice de de recebimento de campanhas de phishing
+* Understand which areas are most likely to receive phishing campaigns
-* Possuir índices das estratégias de ataques phishing e engenharia social empregadas
+* Have indexes of phishing attack and social engineering strategies employed
-* Visibilidade dos tipos de malware que estão identificados nas campanhas
+* Visibility of the types of malware that are identified in campaigns
-* Possibilidade do time de Threat Intelligence criar relatórios para os times mitigarem as fraquezas iddentificadas no ecosistema de ameaças
+* Possibility for the Threat Intelligence team to create reports for teams to mitigate identified weaknesses in the threat ecosystem

 # Documentation